mukund-kri/sequelize_tutorial/content/docs/querying/ordering-grouping-functions.md

 ---
 weight: 33
-title: SQL Functions
+title: Ordering, Grouping and SQL functions
 ---

-## SQL Functions
+# Ordering, Grouping and SQL Functions

 Here explore how to use SQL functions like `COUNT`, `SUM`, `AVG` from sequelize.